upstash/upsy/README.md

 **🧠 Unified Memory:** Upsy's memory works across channels you've added Upsy to.
 Get to-the-point answers even if the corresponding information is buried deep within another channel.

+**🔒 Privacy Preserved:** Upsy only accesses data from the channel you add it to.
+It is open source and self-hosted.
+The communication between the Upsy server and Slack is encrypted.

 **⌚ Works Retrospectively:** Add Upsy to any channel, and it will store the channel history in its memory.
 The bot jumps in only if someone asks a question it can find a relevant answer to or if someone mentions Upsy in their message.

 **💡 Add Data via DMs:** Communicate with Upsy via Direct Messages (DMs).
 You can even add new information to Upsy’s memory by interacting in DMs that it can then use to answer questions in any other channel.